facebook/react/docs/_posts/2013-06-27-community-roundup-3.md

 We've seen a lot of people comparing React with various frameworks.
 [Ricardo Tomasi](http://ricardo.cc/) decided to re-implement the tutorial without any framework, just plain Javascript.

 > Facebook & Instagram launched the React framework and an accompanying tutorial.
 Developer Vlad Yazhbin decided to rewrite that using AngularJS.
 The end result is pretty neat, but if you're like me you will not actually appreciate the HTML speaking for itself and doing all the hard work.
-So let's see what that looks like in plain javascript.
+So let's see what that looks like in plain Javascript.
 >
 > [Read the full post...](http://ricardo.cc/2013/06/07/react-tutorial-rewritten-in-plain-javascript.html)